 For many of us, the Mount Nyiragongo eruption will be an event that we heard about once or twice on the news before it fades into the background against other headlines.
 The last five decades of history in the DRC have shown us how easy it is to forget a crisis affecting the day-to-day lives of millions on the other side of the world.
 This is why Concern has spent the last 27 years in the country.
 This is why we work with millions of families around the world to ensure that they can build the assets and resources to fall back on when the unpredictable happens.

-Concern DRC essential staff began returning to Goma earlier this week and are responding in three key locations as Congolese return home.
+Concern DRC essential staff began returning to Goma earlier this week and are working within the community as Congolese return home.
 Currently, our main focus is providing hygiene, non-food item (NFI), and dignity kits.
-In Goma, we’re also trucking in water, helping to offset potential disease outbreaks, and working with two other water, sanitation, and hygiene (WASH) partners.
+We’re also trucking in water, helping to offset potential disease outbreaks.

 In Rwanda, Concern is working to support the Ministry of Emergency Management in responding to the needs of refugees and IDPs affected by the eruption through emergency supply distribution.